Photo: Ben Thomas

 Nearest Mega Resorts: Vail and Copper Mountain (Cooper), Aspen-Snowmass (Sunlight), Winter Park and Steamboat (Ski Granby)

-Of all the gems on this list, these three might epitomize the Gems experience the best.
-Each one is within a 30 miles of a large resort, but skiing or riding there feels like you’ve gone back in time.
+Of all the Gems on this list, these three might epitomize the Colorado Gems experience the best.
+Even though they’re within 30 miles of a large resort, skiing here feels like you’ve gone back in time.

 Cooper, (formerly Ski Cooper) at the top of Tennessee Pass, sits above Camp Hale, just west of Vail and Copper Mountain.
 This area outside of Leadville was the training ground for the 10th Mountain Division during World War II.
 While 10th Mountain Alumni went on to start Vail and Aspen, modeling them off European ski resorts, Cooper has remained a humble local ski hill.
 But if you are looking for something a bit more extreme and personal, they also offer snow-cat access skiing up on Chicago Ridge, with terrain similar to Vail’s back bowls.
-If you are getting overwhelmed by the size of the mountain (or the crowds) at Vail or Copper Mountain, pop over to Cooper for some old-school mountain time.
+If you’re overwhelmed by the size of the mountain (or the crowds) at the nearby big resorts, pop over to Cooper for some old-school mountain time.

 Photo: Casey Day

 Ski Granby Ranch, formerly known as Solvista Basin, is sandwiched halfway between Winter Park and Steamboat Springs on US Highway 40.
-This little twin mountain resort gets overlooked thanks to its gentler terrain.
-But for families that want a more laid-back and budget-friendly spring break, staying in Grand Lake and filling your days with runs at Ski Granby and snowshoeing on the quiet side of nearby Rocky Mountain National Park is a pretty choice way to go.
+A lot of people overlook this little mountain because it has a gentle terrain.
+But for families that want a more laid-back and budget-friendly spring break, this is a smart way to go.
+Stay in Grand Lake and fill your days with runs at Ski Granby and snowshoe on the quiet side of nearby Rocky Mountain National Park.

 Powderhorn Mountain Resort